Danny Masterson: Civil suit for harassment

 Each of the four plaintiffs had been a member of the Church of Scientology at the time, as was Danny Masterson.
 Scientology forbids its members to report fellow members to police for any reason.
-After each plaintiff reported the sexual assaults to the police, each was declared a "suppressive person" and ejected from the Church.
-In the civil suit, the plaintiffs alleged the Church then mobilized an aggressive harassment campaign against them, called Fair Game in Scientology practice.
-The plaintiffs claimed they were subjected to stalking, physical invasion of privacy, constructive invasion of privacy, and intentional infliction of emotional distress, though the campaigns against each plaintiff allegedly differed.
+After each plaintiff reported the sexual assaults to the police, she was declared a "suppressive person" and ejected from the Church.

+In the civil suit, the plaintiffs alleged the Church then mobilized an aggressive harassment campaign against them, an action called fair game in Scientology practice.
+The plaintiffs claimed they were subjected to: stalking, physical invasion of privacy, constructive invasion of privacy, and intentional infliction of emotional distress.
+The campaigns against each plaintiff allegedly differed.

-One plaintiff claimed her dog died from unexplained traumatic injuries to its trachea and esophagus, also alleging church members chased her as she drove her car, filmed her without permission, harassed her online, and posted ads to social media sites soliciting sex in her name.
-Another plaintiff stated that she and her neighbors observed a man snapping pictures from her driveway and later that night someone broke a window in her 13-year-old daughter's bedroom.
-Masterson has since responded to one of the plaintiffs in the lawsuit, claiming: "I'm not going to fight my ex-girlfriend in the media like she's been baiting me to do for more than two years.
+One plaintiff, who claimed her dog died from unexplained traumatic injuries to its trachea and esophagus, also alleged that Scientology members chased her as she drove her car, filmed her without permission, harassed her online, and posted ads to social media sites soliciting sex in her name.
+Another plaintiff stated that she and her neighbors observed a man snapping pictures from her driveway, and later that night, broke a window in her 13-year-old daughter's bedroom.

+Masterson since responded to one of the plaintiffs in the lawsuit, claiming: "I'm not going to fight my ex-girlfriend in the media like she's been baiting me to do for more than two years.
 I will beat her in court—and look forward to it because the public will finally be able to learn the truth and see how I've been railroaded by this woman... and once her lawsuit is thrown out, I intend to sue her and the others who jumped on the bandwagon for the damage they caused me and my family."
 He did not address the stalking or harassment claims.

 On January 22, 2020, Bixler-Zavala reported that a second of his family pets had to be euthanized because it had been fed rat poison wrapped inside a rolled-up piece of raw meat, alleging this was done by Scientologists in response to his repeated public statements alleging that Masterson had raped his wife (who was one of the four women who filed suit against Masterson).
 Masterson's wife Bijou Phillips made an Instagram post mocking court papers against Masterson.

 Later, when the criminal case got underway, the parallel civil case was put on hold until after the criminal case was completed.